Delta makes changes to new uniforms after employees report irritation

-Delta Air Lines is making some adjustments to newly debuted uniforms after employees complained about skin irritation.
+Delta Air Lines is making some adjustments to newly debuted uniforms after employees at the carrier complained about skin irritation.

 The airline unveiled the Zac Posen-designed uniforms for its 64,000 employees late last month, featuring dresses in "passport plum" and suits in "ground speed graphite."

-The airline also received 25 other complaints about irritation from the uniforms such as chafing.
-It's offering alternative blouses made of 100 percent cotton instead of the standard shirt that is a cotton-Spandex blend, as well as items that are free of wool, said Kang.
+The airline also received 25 other complaints of irritation from the uniforms such as chafing and Delta is offering alternative blouses made of 100 percent cotton instead of the standard shirt that is a cotton-Spandex blend, as well as items that are free of wool, said Kang.

-Lands' End, which manufactured the uniforms, did not respond to requests for comment.
+Michele Casper, a spokeswoman for Lands' End, which manufactured the uniforms, said that "to the best of our knowledge, these are isolated concerns."

+The company is working with Delta to resolve the problems, she said.

-Some 25,000 of Delta's 64,000 employees opted for in-person fittings in cities around the world, Kang added.
-About 1,000 Delta employees tested the uniforms for three months before their debut.
+Some 25,000 Delta employees out of the some 64,000 opted for in-person fittings in cities around the world, Kang added.
+Some 1,000 Delta employees tested the uniforms for three months before their debut.

 American Airlines earlier this year named Lands' End a new uniform supplier after flight attendants complained of rashes and hives from a previous uniform.